Classifying Multipartite Continuous Variable Entanglement Structures through Data-augmented Neural Networks: Introduction

 The contributions of this work are twofold.
-First, we develop a neural network model capable of classifying the entanglement structures of arbitrary multipartite CV states using experimental-accessible homodyne measurement data.
-Second, to address the challenge in simulating multipartite CV systems, we propose a quantum data augmentation (QDA) method that significantly enhances the classification accuracy.
-The data augmentation operations are derived from both classical data processing techniques and quantum physical principles, such as entanglement invariance under mode permutation and the convexity of separable states.
-Inspired by the resource-preserving free operations in quantum resource theory~\cite{RevModPhys.91.025001}, a wider range of label-preserving transformations can be designed to increase the volume and diversity of the training dataset effectively.
+First, we develop a neural network model capable of accurately classifying entanglement structures of arbitrary multipartite CV states using experimentally accessible homodyne measurement data as input.
+Second, to address the challenge in simulating multipartite CV systems, we propose a quantum data augmentation (QDA) method that significantly enhances the accuracy of predicting entanglement structures.
+Data augmentation refers to expanding datasets by transforming given data into new, label-preserving samples.
+In the quantum context, these operations can be derived from quantum physical principles such as entanglement invariance under mode permutation and the convexity of separable states.

-We apply this data-augmented neural network for tripartite and quadripartite CV systems in all possible multi-partitions, including some typical multipartite non-Gaussian states.
-Compared to the accuracies of $0.929$ and $0.762$ using only original datasets, the network with QDA can remarkably improve them to $0.976$ and $0.938$ for the two cases.
-Therefore, our results provide a novel approach for classifying multipartite CV entanglement structures in an experimentally accessible way.
-Moreover, using the QDA method to efficiently generate training data, neural networks can be extended for broader tasks in detecting quantum resources of multipartite systems.
+We apply the data-augmented neural network for tripartite and quadripartite CV systems in all possible multi-partitions.
+The dataset covers states with varying degrees of non-Gaussian complexity, including highly non-Gaussian cases such as cat states.
+Compared with accuracies of $0.961$ and $0.796$ obtained using only original datasets for the two cases, the network with augmented data can remarkably improve them to $0.986$ and $0.928$, respectively.
+Therefore, our results provide an efficient approach for classifying multipartite non-Gaussian entanglement structures in an experimentally accessible way, which could exhibit metrological power in quantum phase estimation~\cite{metro}.
+Moreover, inspired by the resource-preserving free operations in quantum resource theory~\cite{RevModPhys.91.025001}, a wider range of label-preserving transformations can be designed as QDA operations.
+Hence, neural networks can be extended for broader tasks in learning multipartite quantum systems, even when data acquisition cost is exorbitant.